PRESS DIGEST - Hong Kong - March 3

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-HONG KONG, March 3 These are some of the leading stories in Hong Kong newspapers on Monday.
+March 3 These are some of the leading stories in Hong Kong newspapers on Tuesday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 SOUTH CHINA MORNING POST